No fatalities

-There were no injuries resulting from this event.
-The pilot noted that the placement of the lightning rod had been observed during previous landings on the platform, as well as during the current flight operation.
-No mechanical issues were reported prior to the strike.
+The pilot reported that no mechanical anomalies were present with the helicopter prior to the impact.
+He noted that he had observed the placement of the lightning rod during previous landings on the platform, as well as during the current operation.

 Contributing factors